A simple word to describe them is placeholders.

 Each cell (as you can see from the Tooltip) contains both Sales and Profit.

-However, if instead of dragging Profit onto the Text shelf, we drag it onto the pane:
+However, if instead of dragging Profit onto the Text shelf, we dragged it onto the pane:

 - the Measure values field onto the Marks Card.